Emilio Palacio

 Emilio Palacio (born c.
 1954) is an Ecuadorian journalist.
 Palacio was granted political asylum in the United States in 2012.
-He is the half-brother of former president of Ecuador Alfredo Palacio (born 1939).
+He is the half-brother of the late former president of Ecuador Alfredo Palacio (born 1939 - died 2025).

 Biography

 Youth and education

 Palacio was born in Guayaquil into a middle-class family.

 Career

 Palacio was the opinion editor of the Ecuadorian newspaper El Universo.
 In 2005, Palacio chided Rafael Correa, then Ecuador's finance minister, in print for crudely rejecting a successful currency plan.
 Correa responded by calling Palacio a traitor.
-Their feud came to a head in a case related to unrest occurring in September 2010 in which Correa, now president, found himself trapped inside a hospital for several hours by police officers.
+Their feud escalated during a case related to unrest in September 2010, when Correa, now president, was trapped inside a hospital for several hours by police officers.
 Correa described the circumstances as an "attempted coup".
 In an opinion article from 6 February 2011 which appeared in El Universo ("No to Lies"), Palacio alleged that the president had ordered soldiers to fire on the hospital, which was full of civilians.
 The following month, Correa announced a lawsuit against the editorial writer and the directors of the paper.
 Correa alleged that several of Palacio's editorials were "accusations" and "slander", where Palacio stated Correa had "...ordered fire at will and without warning against a hospital full of civilians and innocent people..."
 In an official El Universo editorial it was explicitly said that he committed crimes against humanity reasons for which Palacio was sued.
 El Universo says the president’s suit was announced several hours after the newspaper published an article about an information access request denial.
 While Palacio claimed, he was sued for calling Correa a "Dictator".

 "We are not only suing the editorial writer, but also the newspaper El Universo’s directors,” said Correa, in a radio interview on Ecuadorinmediato, quoted by El Universo.
 According to an editorial published by The Washington Post on 27 July 2011: